michaelcohen716/lemonade_legends/README.md

 # **Lemonade Stand**

 Think your business skills are up to snuff?
-Try running this Lemonade Stand for 10 days and see if you can turn a profit.
+Try running this Lemonade Stand for a week and see if you can turn a profit.

 # **Background**